lgbt-foundation/whitepaper/whitepaper.md

 It has also been observed that in anti-LGBT environments, members of the LGBT community may frequently be held back from full economic participation (i.e. joining in the labor force or gaining job promotions), which restrains their spending power as well as their ability to influence society towards more equality.

 Furthermore, the economic analysis has traditionally focused on the consumer interests of affluent, white gay men.
 The full spectrum of sexual orientations and gender identities with the LGBT community has not, to date, been represented or recognized by corporations on anywhere near the same scale as that initial group.
-There is a pressing need for all in the LGBT community to be properly represented, and for their full economic participation to be realized in unity.
+There is a pressing need for all in the LGBT community to be properly represented, and for their full economic participation to be realized as a collective.

 While Western societies have made good progress on recognizing the preferences of white gay men by enacting legislation and corporate social responsibility, that benefit and progress has not extended as much to the larger LGBT community and on a worldwide scale.

-> _"It is now time for the LGBT community to take full control over their destiny by leveraging their economic might, unleashed by technology innovation, to double down on their rightful pursuit for equal rights and full acceptance."_ <br/> - Christof Wittig, Founder and CEO of Hornet
+> _"It is now time for the LGBT community to take full control of their destiny.
+By unleashing the power of technological innovation, we can exert the community's economic might to double down on the rightful pursuit of equal rights and full acceptance."_ <br/> - Christof Wittig, Founder and CEO of Hornet

 ### Estimating The Size Of The LGBT Community

-Public polls and studies carried out by statistics agencies in advanced economies such as the U.S. and the UK have concurred that between 3 and 6 percent of the adult population identify as LGBT.
+Public polls and studies carried out by statistics agencies in advanced economies such as the U.S. and the UK have found that between 3 and 6 percent of the adult population identify as LGBT.
 A study carried out by Gallup<sup>int-2</sup> in the U.S. in 2017 found an average of 4.1% of U.S. adults (10 million in total) identified as LGBT, with over 7% of millennial-aged respondents identifying as LGBT.
 When applied on a global scale to the world’s adult population (16 years+) of 5.3 billion, the 3-7 percentage range gives an LGBT population estimate of between 160 million and 373 million adults globally.
 Putting that into perspective, if the LGBT community were a country, it would be the third-largest in the world by population, ranking behind only China and India.

 > **If the LGBT community were a country, it would be the third-largest in the world by population, comparable to the U.S.**